TheCommsChannel/TC2-BBS-mesh/README.md

    sudo systemctl start mesh-bbs.service
    ```

    The service should be started now and should start anytime your device is powered on or rebooted.
-You can check the status ofk the service by running the following command:
+You can check the status of the service by running the following command:

    ```sh
    sudo systemctl status mesh-bbs.service